 Politicians in Canada have been promising Canadians proportional representation for 100 years.

-2021 is the 100 year anniversary of the first federal government elected on a promise to introduce proportional representation.
+2021 was the 100 year anniversary of the first federal government elected on a promise to introduce proportional representation.
 1921 is also the year Canada ceased to be a two-party system.

 Once in power, proportional representation ceased to be in the short-term self-interest of the party or its MPs, a pattern that has continued to this day with governing parties of all partisan stripes, regardless of their promises or the evidence in front of them.